surelle-ha/surelle-ha/README.md

 <img align="right" width=200px alt="Unicorn" src="https://i.pinimg.com/originals/c2/58/82/c25882c15c5e1a39091f3d0bed50f3e9.gif"/>

 Hi, I'm Harold Eustaquio, a freelance developer with more than 3 years of experience in software development.
-I have been working as a freelance developer since 2018 and have gained expertise in a wide range of programming languages including C, C++, PHP, Javascript, Java, and Python.
-Apart from my programming skills, I also have experience in various frameworks such as Laravel, Vue.JS, Express.JS, Node.JS and Flask.
-These frameworks have helped me to develop robust and scalable applications for my clients.
+I have been working as a freelance developer since 2018 and have gained expertise in a wide range of programming languages including C, C++, PHP, Typescript, Java, and Python.
+Apart from my programming skills, I also have experience in various frameworks such as Laravel, Vue.JS, Express.JS, Fastify.JS, Nest.JS and Flask.
+These frameworks have helped me to develop scalable applications for my clients.

 Before diving into the world of software development, I also worked in customer service for a year, which has given me excellent communication and problem-solving skills.
 Additionally, I worked as a tech support, where I was responsible for helping clients with various technical issues.